amorgan101010/arch-setup/README.md

 - Alright, the USB has been moved back to my Arch laptop for chrooting

-## Part 2: Persistent USB Setup

-- Might as well start a new sub-heading, to distinguish this from the work necessary to "install" a bootable instance of Arch

-  - This describes the work necessary to make that installation useful

 - First things first, I need to set up some basic stuff like a user...